 Now, audiences are so soft and well behaved.
 So middle class.
 Literally, you could do anything to them.
 I've went to see The Killers live in Manchester, and they had to stop mid-show because Brandon's voice went.
 And eventually, when the audience were getting very ornery, someone came on and said Brandon was ill, and the concert would have to be cancelled.
 And I thought, "Yeahhh, rip the gaff up!
 Yeah come on, fires!"
 And the audience was like, "Oh God, I hope he's alright.
 Oh, I do worry about him."
 Oh, what the hell?
 What's happened to rock 'n' roll?
 You don't get reactions anymore, do ya?

 What do you think that says?
-For example, do you think, especially the era of Trump, we're going to see music evolve as an escape or as a way to cope?
+Your music was a response, whether that was through the action of punk or later through this kind of hedonism and excess.
+Do you think, especially the era of Trump, we're going to see music evolve as an escape or as a way to cope?